raspberrypi/documentation/configuration/security.md

 sudo apt-get install fail2ban
 ```

-Note that the version (v0.8.13) of Fail2ban in the repository does not support IPv6 networks.
-If you use IPv6 then you will need to install a version v0.10 or higher from source.
+Note that the version of Fail2ban in the repository (v0.8.13) does not support IPv6 networks.
+If you use IPv6, you will need to install version v0.10 or higher from source.
 Please see the [Fail2ban](http://www.fail2ban.org) website for more information on how to do this.

 On installation, Fail2ban creates a folder `/etc/fail2ban` in which there is a configuration file called `jail.conf`.
 This needs to be copied to `jail.local` to enable it.
 Inside this configuration file are a set of default options, together with options for checking specific services for abnormalities.
 Do the following to examine/change the rules that are used for `ssh`: